-22.1.2 Credit risk
+21.1.2 Credit risk

 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in a financial loss to the Company.
-The Company's credit risk arises primarily from its cash and cash equivalents, trade and other receivables, electric utility deposits, security deposits and restricted cash.
+The Company's credit risk arises primarily from its cash and cash equivalents, trade and other receivables, security deposits and restricted cash.